2023 Grantees

 Development of Educational Modules Regarding Cannabis Questions for Intake Forms for Community-based, Large Practice and University-based Allergists

 As cannabis use continues to rise in the general population due to its legalization in the US and around the world, community practicing allergists need to be up to date on the nature, potential benefits, and adverse effects of cannabis use, including cannabis allergy.
-Anil Nanda, MD, FACAAI is working with a team of experts to develop educational modules that will address these topics as well as recognizing and diagnosing cannabis allergy.
-Additionally, they will develop a module specifically focused on how practitioners can discuss cannabis with their patients – i.e., what questions to ask on intake forms to gather the information necessary to start a conversation about cannabis use and its potential benefits and harms among allergic and asthmatic individuals.
-The project is a collaborative effort with a professionally diverse group of experts consisting of physicians and scientists with extensive background in cannabis basic and clinical research, including cannabis allergy.
+Anil Nanda, MD, FACAAI, worked with a team of experts that developed educational modules that addressed these topics as well as recognizing and diagnosing cannabis allergy.
+Additionally, they developed a module specifically focused on how practitioners can discuss cannabis with their patients – i.e., what questions to ask on intake forms to gather the information necessary to start a conversation about cannabis use and its potential benefits and harms among allergic and asthmatic individuals.
+The project was a collaborative effort with a professionally diverse group of experts consisting of physicians and scientists with extensive background in cannabis basic and clinical research, including cannabis allergy.
+The educational modules are available in the College Learning Connection at no charge.

 Michael Pistiner, MD, MMSc, FACAAI